IntersectMBO/lsm-tree/README.md

 Tables maintain a [Bloom
 filter](https://en.wikipedia.org/wiki/Bloom_filter "https://en.wikipedia.org/wiki/Bloom_filter")
 in memory for each run on disk.
-These Bloom filter are probablilistic datastructure that are used to track which keys are present in their corresponding run.
+These Bloom filters are probablilistic datastructures that are used to track which keys are present in their corresponding run.
 Querying a Bloom filter returns either "maybe" meaning the key is possibly in the run or "no" meaning the key is definitely not in the run.
 When a query returns "maybe" while the key is *not* in the run, this is referred to as a *false positive*.
-While the database executes a lookup operation, any Bloom filter query that returns a false positive causes the database to unnecessarily read a run from disk.
+While the database executes a lookup operation, any Bloom filter query that returns a false positive causes the database to unnecessarily read a page from disk.
 The probabliliy of these spurious reads follow a [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution "https://en.wikipedia.org/wiki/Binomial_distribution")
 $`\text{Binomial}(r,\text{FPR})`$ where $`r`$ refers to the number of runs and $`\text{FPR}`$ refers to the false-positive rate of the Bloom